 Well-designed forms must:

-- Gather data that is complete, accurate, and high quality.
+- Gather data that is complete, accurate, and high quality

-- Avoid duplication.
+- Avoid duplication

-- Avoid gathering more data than what’s needed.
+- Avoid gathering more data than what’s needed

-- Include consistent headers.
+- Include consistent headers

-- Specify units of measurement.
+- Specify units of measurement

-- Keep related questions together in sections.
+- Keep related questions together in sections

 Example of a poorly designed form

 X No measurement units are stipulated (is height measured in inches or meters?).
 This can also make mappings more complex.

 Example of a well-designed form

-Clear guidance is given on the CRF.
-Questions are divided into logical sections.
+✔ Questions are divided into logical sections.

 ✔ The content of each terminology complies with the National Cancer Institute (NCI) standards which makes future mapping easier.